New density programs by the NSW government 2023 & 2024

 Location – extremely constrained by traffic

-The NSW government’s Homebush Precinct Plan proposes to rezone a large area of Strathfield, Homebush, North Strathfield and Concord West, on the Homebush side of the train line, as shown on the map.
+The NSW government’s Homebush Precinct includes a large area of Strathfield, Homebush, North Strathfield and Concord West, on the Homebush side of the train line, as shown on the map.
 It runs along George Street from Parramatta Road to Rothwell Avenue Concord West.
 The main density has been placed along George Street just west of the station, with substantial height and density increases up to Rothwell Avenue.
-For that area, the current zoning is R2 residential (max height two storeys or 8.5m).
-The new zoning is R4 – high density, with maximum proposed heights for each block as shown in the table below.
+The new zoning is R4 – high density, with maximum proposed heights for each block shown on the map.
+The Homebush precinct also includes enormous height increases in the Strathfield triangle.

-The main problem with this plan is that the government’s consultants have picked a highly traffic-constrained location to massively increase traffic density.
+The main problem with this plan is that, on the western side of the train line along George Street, the government’s consultants have picked a highly traffic-constrained location to massively increase traffic density.
 George Street already grinds to a halt multiple times a day with traffic queues hundreds of metres long.
 This density goes far beyond any traffic plans ever contemplated for the neighbourhood.
-Meanwhile, the traffic consultants’ report does not enter into any discussion of why the area was selected.
+Meanwhile, the traffic consultants’ report does not enter into any discussion of why the area was selected [Note – a new version of that traffic report has been released when the rezoning was finalised].

 Comment by Charles Jago on the location: